jindrichmynarz/dissertation/parts/geocoding.md

 Finally, we wanted to assess whether open data can help build a geocoder on par with the commercial offerings.
 This is why we based the developed geocoder on the gazetteer built from the Czech address data.

-During the development of the geocoder we leveraged the tooling we built for data preparation, described in the [appendix @sec:software].
+During the development of the geocoder we leveraged the tooling we built for data preparation, described in the [Appendix @sec:software].
 *sparql-to-jsonld*^[<https://github.com/jindrichmynarz/sparql-to-jsonld>] was used to retrieve the Czech addresses data from a SPARQL endpoint, construct descriptions of the individual postal addresses, and frame them into JSON-LD documents.
 We used *jsonld-to-elasticsearch*^[<https://github.com/jindrichmynarz/jsonld-to-elasticsearch>] to index the addresses in Elasticsearch.
 In the index phase we applied a basic normalization and employed a synonym filter to expand the abbreviations commonly found in postal addresses.